Excerpt from BL fantasy novel in progress:

 “Careful now!”
 Thom shouted to the villagers.
 From his dangerous nook, Akul imagined them climbing down from the still-secure stack to unload any residual logs.

-By the time he made his way back to the deck of the first car, Thom and the other villagers had nearly finished rolling off the remaining logs.
-He assisted with the final, monstrous one, everyone straining against it until it tipped over the edge.
-When the weight released, the car lurched upward and villagers stumbled, grabbing for each other as the deck tilted.
+By the time he made his way back to the deck, Thom and the other villagers had nearly finished rolling off the remaining logs.
+Akul assisted with the final, monstrous one, everyone straining against it until it tipped over the edge.
+When the weight released, their car lurched upward—villagers stumbling, grabbing for each other as the deck tilted.

-Across the gap, Prosha’s group was still struggling with their logs.
+Across the gap, Prosha’s group was still struggling with their trees.

 “I’ve got them!”
 Thom hollered, already leaping across the divide.

 Akul remained and scanned the surroundings.
-The train was now traversing a vast, dark and angled plain.
+The train traversed a vast, dark and angled plain.
 The locomotive, its smoke staining a star-flecked break in the clouds, would soon regain speed before the bend at the Liovana River.
-Somewhere on that curve lay their goal: the sharper turn alongside the river where an unbalanced car would ideally derail and even plunge the rest of the train into the ravine.
+Somewhere on that curve lay their goal: the sharper turn alongside the river where an unbalanced car would ideally derail, and even plunge the rest of the train into the ravine.

-A triumphant shout from Yip drew Akul’s attention.
+A triumphant shout from Yip.
 The boy waved from the neighboring car as their final log tumbled into the night.
-His brilliant grin vanished when the car angled ominously from the shifted weight.
+His brilliant grin vanished when their car angled ominously from the shifted weight.
 He regained his balance and grinned again.

 “The brakeman is coming!”
 Akul yelled over the din.
 Despite everything else going to plan, the predawn darkness had apparently not concealed the dispatched logs as had been hoped.

-An orderly panic rippled through the remaining villagers on the second car who’d only just begun to abscond.
+An orderly panic rippled through the remaining villagers on the second car who had only just begun to abscond.
 They funneled toward the ladders like rats from a flooding hold—all but Thom.
 He climbed atop the still-secure pile of logs, raising an axe.

 “Thom!”
 Akul stepped toward the edge of his car.
 “Our goal is closure for Ipai!
 Not implicating ourselves.
 We are not here to hurt anyone!”

-Thom watched the others leaving, including Prosha and Yip.
+Thom watched the others leave, including Prosha and Yip.
 He laughed and shouted back, “They took everything from Ipai!
 Let’s see them take me!”

 Akul turned to leave too late.
 The brakeman sprang onto Thom’s car.

-He was dark-skinned, a Liovana a few years younger than Akul, his chest heaving as he took in the lowered stanchions and the gutted car, his face cycling through shock and confusion.
+He was dark-skinned—a Liovana.
+A few years younger than Akul.
+His chest heaved as he took in the lowered stanchions and the gutted car, his face cycling through shock and confusion.
 From his haste across the cars, his uniform cap sat askew on his head.

 Not anger, accusation or even fright.
 Just raw concern and bewilderment.
 Akul felt something tighten in his chest.

 The brakeman’s eyes—light brown, Akul noted absurdly—snapped down at Akul and squinted.
-“Are you Owikci?
+“You’re Owikci?
 What are you—?”
 The brakeman gasped as the cars rounded the curve and a terrible screech came from their wheels.

-The brakeman’s expression shifted to dawning horror as he surveyed the distance.
+As he surveyed the distance, the brakeman’s expression shifted to dawning horror.
 “We’re only a couple minutes from the sharp bend of the river!”
-He moved with sudden determination, disregarding Thom’s empty bluster, vaulting down from the log stack and fumbling with his lantern, twisting its base to reveal a ruby-red lens.
+Disregarding Thom’s empty bluster, he moved with sudden determination, vaulting down from the log stack and fumbling with his lantern, twisting its base to reveal a ruby-red lens.

 The brakeman leapt onto Akul’s car, ran past him, and scrambled up the ladder of the adjoining ore car.
 His silhouette was backlit by the red lantern attached to his belt hook as he climbed.
 On the edge of the higher car—a better vantage point—he lifted the lantern, waving it vigorously as a signal to the far-off engineer to stop the train.